edgelesssys/contrast/rfc/012-application-level-verification.md

 ### Binding response fields to attestation

 In order to satisfy requirement (3), the request and response fields need to be reflected in the attestation report.
-We accomplish this by building a checksum over the fields that are not content-addressed and using that as `REPORTDATA`.
+We accomplish this by building a checksum over the fields that aren't content-addressed and using that as `REPORTDATA`.

 In [RFC 004](004-recovery.md#state-transitions) we defined the concept of _transitions_, which identify a history of manifest updates.
 We make use of these transitions to define the checksum.